Calculating Alimony in Colorado Springs Divorces

 When deciding on spousal support, Colorado courts consider a range of personal and financial factors.
 These elements help determine both the amount and the duration of alimony.
 Some key factors include:

-- Health & Age of Both Spouses: A spouse’s health and age may impact their ability to work or support themselves.
+- Health and age of both spouses: A spouse’s health and age may impact their ability to work or support themselves.
 If one spouse is unable to support themselves due to age or illness, they may receive a longer or higher alimony award.

 Understanding these factors in depth allows our clients to make informed decisions.
 At Law Office of Greg Quimby, P.C., we make it a priority to explain these influencing elements thoroughly, thereby equipping you with the knowledge needed to approach your case confidently.